csf-ngs/hinkskalle/README.md

 [share/singularity-plain-http.patch](share/singularity-plain-http.patch) and
 should work an all versions.

+ORAS requires a similar patch.
+If you want to play around with that, apply [share/oras-plain-http.patch](share/oras-plain-http.patch).

 Follow the instructions on [https://sylabs.io/guides/3.7/admin-guide/installation.html](https://sylabs.io/guides/3.7/admin-guide/installation.html) (adjust for the version you would like) and apply the patch between the steps